 How do car insurance deductibles work?

 Unlike health insurance, there are no annual deductibles to meet when it comes to auto insurance.
-You're responsible for your policy's stated deductible each time you file a claim.
-For example, if you total your car, your insurer will give you a payment for the vehicle's current value, minus your deductible.
-If your car is worth $35,000 and your deductible is $1,000, your insurer will pay you $34,000.
+You're responsible for your policy's stated deductible every time you file a claim.
+After you pay the car deductible amount, your insurer will cover the remaining cost to repair or replace your vehicle.

-Comprehensive and collision are the two most common coverages that include deductibles.
+Comprehensive and collision are the two most common car insurance coverages that include deductibles.
 You may also have a deductible for personal injury protection or uninsured/underinsured motorist property damage in some states.
-Deductibles work exactly the same for all coverages.
+Auto insurance deductibles work exactly the same for all coverage types.

 Learn more about how car insurance works.

-Deductible amounts typically range anywhere from $100 to $2,000.
-The most common deductible our drivers choose is $500, but know that there's never a wrong choice when selecting a deductible.
-It comes down to what you prefer:
+In most cases, you can choose whether you want to pay a higher or lower deductible for car insurance.
+Car insurance deductible amounts typically range from $100 to $2,000.
+The most common deductible our drivers choose is $500, but there's no wrong choice.
+Ultimately, it comes down to what you prefer:

-Based on paying $420 for collision coverage on a six-month policy, the chart shows examples of how adjusting a deductible can change the price.
-Increasing your deductible from $100 to $250 gives the biggest jump in savings, while going from $1,000 to $2,000 offers the lowest amount of savings.
+Based on paying $420 for collision coverage on a six-month policy, the chart below shows how adjusting a deductible can change the coverage cost.
+Increasing your deductible from $100 to $250 provides the greatest jump in savings, while going from $1,000 to $2,000 offers the lowest amount of savings.